-Research and Thesis Thesis based on experimental evidence obtained by the candidate in an appropriate topic as arranged between the candidate and the coordinator of the program.
-Credit variable (minimum of 9 credits for MS)
+Research and Thesis

+Thesis based on experimental evidence obtained by the candidate in an appropriate topic as arranged between the candidate and the coordinator of the program.
+Variable credit (minimum of 9 credits for MS)

-1050-999 Color Science Co-op Cooperative work experience for graduate color science students.
+Color Science Co-op Cooperative work experience for graduate color science students.
 Credit 0